 By now, the roasted sweet potatoes should have become slightly brown, crispy on the outside and tender on the inside — together with the cozy spices, it’s a match made in heaven.
 Trust us on this.
 No oil needed to bake these little fellers, by the way!

 Now, create a bed of greens (using some lettuce or mixed leafy greens if the amount of rocket is too spicy for you) and top with your colorful veggies, lima beans and roasted sweet potatoes.

 Drizzle the mustard dressing over your salad, give it a mix and feel free to add any raw nuts or seeds for a crunchy topping!
 Done.

 Now, what exactly goes into our delicious sweet potato, lima bean and rocket salad?
 Here’s what you need.

-- Sweet Potatoes — cozily spiced, they are baked to become crispy on the outside and tender on the inside; if you can’t find any, feel free to go for white potatoes or winter squash instead.
+- Sweet Potatoes — cozily spiced, they are baked to be crispy on the outside and tender on the inside.
+If you can’t find any, feel free to go for white potatoes or winter squash instead.

 - Lima Beans — we love this large white legume but have made this salad with other varieties in the past, too; green lentils work surprisingly well!